 A. All your food and equipment for the current trip must be carried in a single backpack, so choose light weight items.
 No open fires are allowed.
 Backpacking stoves and fuel must be carried.
-Choose items that are easy to cook quickly (< 15 min), mainly by boiling in water, and clean up easily.
+Choose items that are easy to cook quickly (< 10 min), mainly by boiling in water, and clean up easily.
 You may have one (or more) other people with whom to share/coordinate food.
 There is no refrigeration, so choose items that will not perish quickly.
 You must pack out everything you pack in - including wrappers, cans, boxes, etc., so consider removing extra packaging at home (bring cooking instructions).
 Be sure to include items that need no cooking for easy lunches in the field and on the boat to/from the island.
 If you are selected for the internship, you will receive a list of recommended foods to bring.
-During your time at base camp, we will all take meals together, eating food we provide and prepare.

 9. Will I be able to do laundry?